Spruce up your space instantly with a customized pillow cover!

-Begin stitching the pillow cover closed at the top edge of the zipper.
+Begin stitching the pillow cover at the top edge of the zipper.

-Place the needle into the fabric, lift up the pressure foot and pivot the fabric to align the next edge with the 1/2″ mark.
+Place the needle down into the fabric, lift up the pressure foot and pivot the fabric to align the next edge with the 1/2″ mark.

 Pivot and stitch the remaining length to the bottom of the zipper and knot.